 2. had your case dismissed in court, or

 You may petition to clear your arrest record up to two years after the date of arrest or the filing of the accusatory pleading, whichever one is later.
-However, the judge has discretion to hear cases beyond the time limits outlined based on good cause reasoning.
+However, has discretion to hear cases beyond the time limits outlined based on good cause reasoning.

 If you find you meet the criteria for a Seal and Destroy Motion you may pick up the forms at the Public Defender's during regular hours or download them from the forms section of this website.